anupn18/readme_lifesight/docs/PLATFORM/action/planner-1/index.md

 This lets you organize plans to keep the most relevant ones in your dashboard.

-### To Archive a model
+### To Archive a plan

-Select the Options icon on the right of a model in the dashboard to view the `Archive` option.
+Select the Options icon on the right of a plan in the dashboard to view the `Archive` option.

 ![](https://files.readme.io/509f99fc2210c75ef70e751dfe02c8bd1136cdb8c7e2d92bd248a2bbd7a49e23-image.png)